Bell shrine: Characteristics

 The shrines retain the tapered quadrilateral shape of hand-bells.
 Their basic shape is constructed with a number of iron or bronze plates: four on the sides and one covering the base.
-The plates are typically richly decorated with material such as silver, rock crystal, and niello.
+The plates are typically richly decorated with materials such as silver, rock crystal, and niello.
 It is thought that this decoration occurred on flat sheets after the panels were cast, but before they were assembled.

 Their front plates typically contain a large central cross added in their second, late medieval phase, although some of these are lost.
-Where the Christ figure does survive, it is often outsized compared to his cross, and shows a figure that is obviously dead, with a drooping head and rigid body.
+Where the Christ figure does survive, it is often outsized compared to his cross and shows a figure that is obviously dead, with a drooping head and rigid body.
 According to Overbey, such foregrounds emphasise the role of "monastic prayer as powerfully apotropaic, even salvific...holy relics are simultaneously safeguarded and defensive; the saints and their guardians, whether angelic or monastic, protect each other".

-Although four examples are missing their bells, those that survive are made of iron: iron bells were no longer being produced by the end of the 10th century, while bronze bells are later and continued to be made into the 12th century, thus making them less likely to have an association with an early Irish saint.
-A number of surviving iron bells contain rivets or rivet-holes, indicating that they were once enshrined.
+Although four examples are missing their bells, those bells that survive are made of iron: iron bells were no longer being produced by the end of the 10th century, while bronze bells were later and continued to be made into the 12th century, thus making them less likely to have an association with an early Irish saint.
+A number of surviving iron bells contain rivets or rivet holes, indicating that they were once enshrined.

-The shrines usually have handles or brackets at the short-sides.
+The shrines usually have handles or brackets on the short sides.
 These would have held straps or bronze chains as the shrines were intended to be carried around the shoulder for display at procession, pilgrimage or at battle.
 The wire chain for the Scottish Bell shrine of Kilmichael survives and is 1070 cm long and made from series of s-curved links.